bildepunkt/learn-with-bern/README.md

 Learn with Bern
 ===============

-A Javascript/HTML5 rpg-runner game with Spritewerk.
+A Javascript/HTML5 rpg-runner game built with [Spritewerk](http://github.com/c-concat-p/spritewerk).
 "Help Bernie educate the masses in this hilariously fun rpg-runner"

 References
 ----------